kamshory/biller/README.md

 1. **command  (string)**
 It is a command that must be execute by the server.
 This command must be write in lowercase letters.
 If the command is written incorrectly, the server will send a response with response code “Invalid Transaction” with an error message “Invalid Command”.
 2. **product_code (string)**
-It is a command that must be execute by the server.
-This command must be write in lowercase letters.
-If the command is written incorrectly, the server will send a response with response code “Invalid Transaction” with an error message “Invalid Command”.
+It is the product code that will be requested on the transaction.
+If product is not found, AltoPay Biller will reject the transaction.

+2. **process_category (string)**
+It is the the alternative of the `product_code`.
+AltoPay Biller will find the product by combinating the `process_category`, `cutomer_number`, and `amount`.
+It will simplify the message for prepaid and postpaid cell phone credit payment.
+If product is not found, AltoPay Biller will reject the transaction.

-2. **data (object)**
+4. **data (object)**
 The data (object) contains the request message detail.
 Every command has different data properties.

 ## 1.5 URL